MediaArea/MediaConch/ArchitectureIntroduction.md

 # Introduction to Architecture

-This is a roadmap for the technical components of the project.
+This is a roadmap for the technical components of the project, split into two categories: Global architecture and Checker architecture.
+The global architecture schema defines the context in which the PreFormaMediaInfo software is situated and gives a high-level understanding of the software.
+The Checker Architecture details the structural components of the conformance checker and metadata-grabbing module.

 ## Global Architecture

-The global architecture schema defines the context in which the PreFormaMediaInfo software is situated and gives a high-level understanding of the software.

 This includes the following: